cdcseacave/openMVS/BUILD.md

 #If you want to use OpenMVS as shared library, add to the cmake command:
 -DBUILD_SHARED_LIBS=ON

-#If you want to use OpenMVG as optional third party library, add to the cmake command:
--DOpenMVG_DIR:STRING="$main_path/openMVG_build/openMVG_install/share/openMVG/cmake/"

 #Install OpenMVS library (optional):
 sudo make install